SAMAH007/GreenStar/privacy-policy.md

 Contact Us

-    If you have any questions about this privacy policy or our use of your personal information, please contact us at [contact information].
+    If you have any questions about this privacy policy or our use of your personal information, please contact us at samahonline17(at)gmail.com.

 By using our App, you consent to our privacy policy.